codio-content/Linux-Users_and_Permissions/.guides/content/Evaluate-file-mode-restrictions-c80e.md

 ```

 ### Permissions on the real world
-On a real-world example, the `config.php` file may contain the CMS database name and password.
+In a real-world example, the `config.php` file may contain the CMS database name and password.
 This kind of information needs to be well-protected from anyone that is not the system administrator.
 In this case the `config.php` file settings would probably look like this:

 ```
 -rwxr-x--- 1 admin sysadmin  0 Jul 30 13:24 config.php